cghercoias/openwrt-ix2-dl/README.md

-# OpenWRT for lenovo /iomega ix2-dl
+# OpenWRT for Lenovo / Iomega ix2-dl
 openwrt for the Lenovo / Iomega IX2-DL NAS

-This project includes the files needed to compile OpenWRT for the lenovo / Iomega ix2-dl NAS
+This project includes the files needed to compile OpenWRT for the Lenovo / Iomega ix2-dl NAS

 details of openwrt are available at openwrt.org